One-Pot Cornish Game Hens with Mushroom-Barley Pilaf: a perfect Date Night dinner or Holiday Dinner for two.

 Making One-Pot Cornish Game Hens with Mushroom-Barley Pilaf

 Preparing the Cornish game hens

-Rinse the hens off and pat them completely dry with paper toweling: this is very important, or they won’t brown up properly during the roast.
-I give the hens at least half an hour to let them come up to room temperature, and pat them dry again (if needed).
+Rinse the hens off and pat them completely dry with paper toweling.
+Drying is very important, or the hens won’t brown up properly during the roast.
+I give them at least half an hour to come up to room temperature.
+Then I pat the hens dry again (if needed).

 Salt and pepper the cavity and then stuff with lemon wedges, herbs, and shallot.
 Then give the hens a rub-down with softened butter.
 You can mix minced herbs in with your butter, but I simply set herb sprigs on top of the hens and remove them during the last part of the roast.